 PROPANE LANTERNS: This Coleman PerfectFlow Lantern is reliable in outdoor illumination on dark nights when there is no electricity.
 There are several versions of lantern available on Amazon.
 This version has 810 lumens and a 7-hour runtime on high using only one tank of fuel.
 The two mantles light with matches and the illumination is completely adjustable from low to high with a clear, high-temp globe, a heat shield and a unique footed base.

 LIQUID-FUEL CANDLES: These are similar to the oil lamps used back in biblical times.
 Using lamp oil, they will burn from sixty to one hundred hours.
 However, there is only a small, single flame so don't count on them lighting up a room.
 They give off about as much light as a dinner candle.
 They would be a good choice for a nightlight since they burn for so long.
 Just be sure and put them in a safe place.

-Goal Zero has a solar lantern (pictured) that is eco-friendly with a dynamo crank to charge it as well as solar.
-Unlike other lanterns, the Lighthouse 400 will charge your cell phone, camera, gps, and other devices.
+SOLAR LANTERNS: Goal Zero has several solar lights that are eco-friendly and are solar charged.
+Most Goal Zero products will charge your cell phone, camera, gps, and other devices.
 Light up your campsite or use for ambience at outdoor parties.